· · AI

 Edit your bad prompt instead of correcting it with a follow-up.
 Click the pencil icon on the message that produced a bad answer.
 Rewrite it.
 Hit enter.
 The conversation reverts to that point and Claude regenerates as if the bad exchange never happened.
 The carousel claims this saves 40 percent of tokens.
 There is no published source for that figure - it is sales prose.
 The mechanism, however, is real.
 A follow-up correction stacks the failed exchange into your conversation history forever, so every subsequent turn pays for it on top.
 An edit deletes that history.
 Real savings depend on conversation length but the direction is correct.

 Turn off Memory, Projects, web search, and connectors when you do not need them.
 Each of these injects content into your context window before your message is even sent.
-Tool definitions on the API cost between 264 and 346 system-prompt tokens for the activation handshake alone.
+Tool definitions on the API cost hundreds of system-prompt tokens for the activation handshake alone, from 290 on Opus 4.8 up to 804 on Opus 4.7 depending on tool-choice mode.
 Web search is metered separately at $10 per 1,000 searches plus the standard input cost of the search results.
 MCP connectors load their entire tool schema into every single message.
-Anthropic’s own usage-limits page lists “tool usage” as a primary consumption factor.
+Anthropic’s own usage-limits page calls tools and connectors “token-intensive”.
 If you are writing your own draft and do not need real-time information, the web-search button is just burning context.

 The proof for tip 8 - that model choice matters - shows up cleanly in the data.
 Same prompt, three models:

 Asking Claude to write a 50-word explanation of TCP versus UDP cost $0.04 on Haiku 4.5, $0.10 on Sonnet 4.6, and $0.24 on Opus 4.7.
 The Opus answer was no better than the Haiku one for that task.
 That is a 5.5x cost penalty for picking the wrong model for the job.
-The decision tree below maps the choice for daily Claude.ai use:
+The decision tree below maps the choice for daily Claude.ai use; Opus 4.8 has since taken over the deep-reasoning slot:

 Long conversations are the silent cost killer most people never notice.
 Claude reprocesses your entire history on every turn.
 Even adding 4,300 words of synthetic conversation context to a single one-word question pushed cost from $0.0352 up to $0.0484 - a 38 percent increase for the same answer: